-Renishaw plc – Half year report – 31 December 2018
+Renishaw plc – Annual report – 30 June 2019

-Principal risks and uncertainties
+Principal risks and uncertainties (extracts referring to Brexit)